deadlyvipers/dojo_rules/introduction.md

 Hi,

-My name is Dave Giunta.
+My name is Dave Giunta, and my favorite Code School Path is Ruby.